Designer-driven

 This campaign was created to increase youth voter turnout and incite a lasting political dialogue among youth.
 The campaign turns the issues that youth care about into ballots by using graffitied Xs that reframe voting as boldly taking a stand on an issue.
 The Xs connote passionate, free-thinking and rebellious youth.
 Keeping in mind the audience, the campaign assets were applied across a variety of media, with a special focus on social media.
 The X Change campaign challenges those who see it to act.

-UN Buffer by Alexandros Kosmidis in London, United Kingdom
+UN Buffer by Alexandros Kosmidis

-Without challenging the presence of the UN force as essential for the safeguarding of peace on the island, this project aims to communicate message of peace, diversity and inclusion; the end of Turkish occupation and the reunification of Cyprus.
+Without challenging the presence of the UN force as essential for the safeguarding of peace on the island, this project aims to communicate a message of peace, diversity and inclusion; the end of Turkish occupation and the reunification of Cyprus.
 The visual language of the project was directly sourced from images from the UN Buffer Zone—barriers, barbed wire and abandoned areas with a range of warning signs.
 The graphics mix the colour palette of the Cypriot flag and the United Nations blue.
 The fronts of the postcards feature images, text and repurposed items found in the landscape of the dividing zone, subverting these images to represent unity instead of division and exclusion.